Spiritual Wellness Routine: 8 Science-Backed Habits for Inner Peace

 It’s not tied to religion but to what lights you up inside—whether that’s a quiet moment of reflection or a kind gesture to a stranger.

-Research shows spiritual practices can lower cortisol by up to 30%, enhance emotional regulation, and strengthen neural pathways tied to calm (Harvard Medical School, 2022) [1].
+Research shows spiritual practices can lower cortisol, enhance emotional regulation, and strengthen neural pathways tied to calm.

 For me, a quick gratitude practice during a coffee break shifts my perspective, turning a chaotic day into one I can navigate with grace.